Reach All-Star Level on LinkedIn

 Fill out every box.

 What I mean is this: When you add a new piece of experience to your profile, LinkedIn will ask you for your title, company name, location, and date range.
 Then, it will ask you for a description.
 Fill each of these boxes out!
 The more information available, the easier it will be for others to find you.
-Maybe it's just me, but it drives me crazy when I see a position listed with no description.
 At any job, there are at least two or three bullet points of responsibilities you can write about.
 So, write about them.